-There are many valuable resources that can be found on ECSI’s website: https://borrower.ecsi.net.
-The school code for OUHSC is E8 and the borrower’s account number is their social security number.
-ECSI can be contacted via email at firstname.lastname@example.org or by phone at: (888) 549-3274.
+There are many valuable resources that can be found on ECSI’s website: https://home.ecsi.net under the Students and Borrowers section.
+Borrowers will need to register and create a profile.
+ECSI can be contacted via email at email@example.com or by phone at: (888) 549-3274.

 The grace period for HPSL and Primary Care loans is one year.
 For NSL loans, the grace period is 9 months.
 During the grace period, repayment of principal is not required and interest does not accrue.
 The grace period immediately follows completion or termination of full-time student status.
 Once the grace period has been used in full, it will not be reinstated.